 - 25.7 In the case of election of directors as a result of vacancies caused by rotation, the closing date of the ballot shall furthermore be no later than noon on the second day before the AGM.
 Notice of the closing date of the ballot in the event of vacancies for the offices of directors caused by rotation shall also be published in the Independent Retailer Magazine together with details of each candidates' personal profile.
-The Company Secretary shall ensure that such edition of the Independent Retailer Magazine is published and distributed when ballot papers are posted to members. - 25.8 In the case of the election of the President, Vice-President and the election of directors as a result of vacancies not caused by rotation, the closing date of ballot shall not be later than 21 days from the closing date for nominations and less than seven days after ballot papers were sent to voters. - 25.9 The Executive Officer shall, prior to the dispatch of ballot papers to voters, furnish the returning officer with a certificate to the effect that the accompanying list of eligible voters and their postal addresses represents members of the Organisation (in the case of election for directors) or directors of the Organisation (in the case of an election for President or Vice-President) 7 days before the opening date of nomination for the position of Officer/s. - 25.10 The returning officer shall cause to be sent to each member (in the case of an election for Directors) or to each director (in the case of an election for the President or Vice-President) by prepaid post a ballot paper, and any candidate statements, declaration envelope and another envelope addressed to the returning officer in the form prescribed by the Fair Work (Registered Organisations) Act 2009 and Regulations.
-The ballot paper and envelope shall be sent to the addresses as per the list provided by the Executive Officer.
-The order of publication of candidate statements shall be the order as candidates' names on the ballot paper.
-The returning officer shall also indicate if a candidate has failed to submit a valid candidate statement. - 25.11 Directions for voting shall advise that the voting system is first past the post. - 25.12 Absent voting shall be provided for by allowing members or directors to notify the returning officer in writing of a nominated address for the forwarding of ballot papers so long as such notification is received by the returning officer at least two days prior to the time ballot papers are posted to members or directors. - 25.13 All voting papers shall be initialled by the returning officer before they are issued. - 25.14 The voter must indicate that their vote in accordance with the directions for voting and shall place the completed ballot paper in the declaration envelope.
+The Company Secretary shall ensure that such edition of the Independent Retailer Magazine is published and distributed when ballot papers are posted to members. - 25.8 In the case of the election of the President, Vice-President and the election of directors as a result of vacancies not caused by rotation, the closing date of ballot shall not be later than 21 days from the closing date for nominations and less than seven days after ballot papers were sent to voters. - 25.9 The Executive Officer shall, prior to the dispatch of ballot papers to voters, furnish the returning officer with a certificate to the effect that the accompanying list of eligible voters and their postal addresses represents members of the Organisation (in the case of election for directors) or directors of the Organisation (in the case of an election for President or Vice-President) 7 days before the opening date of nomination for the position of Officer/s. - 25.10 The returning officer shall cause to be sent to each member (in the case of an election for Directors) or to each director (in the case of an election for the President or Vice-President) by prepaid post a ballot paper, declaration envelope and another envelope addressed to the returning officer in the form prescribed by the Fair Work (Registered Organisations) Act 2009 and Regulations.
+The ballot paper and envelope shall be sent to the addresses as per the list provided by the Executive Officer - 25.11 Directions for voting shall advise that the voting system is first past the post. - 25.12 Absent voting shall be provided for by allowing members or directors to notify the returning officer in writing of a nominated address for the forwarding of ballot papers so long as such notification is received by the returning officer at least two days prior to the time ballot papers are posted to members or directors. - 25.13 All voting papers shall be initialled by the returning officer before they are issued. - 25.14 The voter must indicate that their vote in accordance with the directions for voting and shall place the completed ballot paper in the declaration envelope.
 The declaration envelope must then be placed in another envelope addressed to the returning officer in the form prescribed by the Fair Work (Registered Organisations) Act 2009 and Regulations.
 The voter must, deliver, or cause the envelope to be delivered to the returning officer. - 25.15 All valid voting papers which are received by the returning officer before the closing of the ballot must be counted. - 25.16 The returning officer may supply a substitute ballot paper, which must be initialled, to any voter who furnishes the returning officer with a damaged or misused ballot paper or furnishes evidence satisfactory to the returning officer of the destruction or the loss of the ballot paper.